Obafemi Awolowo University massacre: Aftermath

-Several days later, on 18 July 1999, Prof. Roger Makanjuola was appointed vice chancellor and as replacement to Professor Wale Omole.
+Several days later, on 18 July 1999, Prof. Roger Makanjuola was appointed vice chancellor and a replacement for Professor Wale Omole.
 He promised the students of Obafemi Awolowo University he would do everything in his power to bring the perpetrators to justice.
 Firstly he visited the Commissioner of Police, Mr. J.C.
 Nwoye, in Osogbo who raised the issue that the university still hadn't officially reported the murders despite what he said had been repeated requests.
 Prof. Roger Makanjuola summarily wrote and submitted the required paperwork officially reporting the murders.

 Prof. Roger Makanjuola gives the following account of what followed: "A total of 12 individuals were arrested and charged to court over the three weeks following the murders, including Efosa and Ojuagu.
 Only one of those involved in the March episode was among those arrested.
 The other eight could not be located.
 Two of them had obtained their transcripts and resumed their studies in France.
 The students brought information on the whereabouts of a major suspect, Babatunde Kazeem (Kato), and we provided a vehicle so that the Police could go with the students to the address in Lagos and arrest him.

-Kato was a former student who had been “advised to withdraw” from the university as a result of academic failure.
-He had been apprehended by the Students’ Union in August 1997 when he admitted to being a secret cult member.
+Kato was a former student who had been "advised to withdraw" from the university as a result of academic failure.
+He had been apprehended by the Students' Union in August 1997 when he admitted to being a secret cult member.
 He was subsequently handed over to the Security Department, but there is no record of what happened after that.
-We also provided the police with information on three other individuals, “Innocent”, “Yuletide” and “Ogbume.”
+We also provided the police with information on three other individuals, "Innocent", "Yuletide" and "Ogbume."
 Nothing came of this, even though we provided Ogbume's address in Victoria Garden City, Lagos.
 The arrested persons were charged to the Ile-Ife Magistrate's court for the murders.